 Galveston is a very small town located in the state of Indiana.
-With a population of 1,273 people and just one neighborhood, Galveston is the 298th largest community in Indiana.
-Galveston has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.
+With a population of 1,276 people and just one neighborhood, Galveston is the 298th largest community in Indiana.
+Galveston has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.

-Because occupations involving physical labor dominate the local economy, Galveston is generally considered to be a blue-collar town.
-35.04% of the Galveston workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Galveston is a blue-collar town, with 35.04% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Galveston is a town of sales and office workers, production and manufacturing workers, and service providers.
 There are especially a lot of people living in Galveston who work in sales jobs (16.38%), management occupations (12.96%), and office and administrative support (8.12%).

 Being a small town, Galveston does not have a public transit system used by locals to get to and from work.